A review of The Crucifixion of Hyacinth by Geoff Puterbaugh, Authors Choice Press, USA, 2000

 So, as in any good coffee house chat, opinions are put, disagreements ensue, the blood rises, and a few laughs bring it all home.
 I enjoyed this book and came away with the impression that despite, or perhaps because of, some differences of opinion, Geoff Puterbaugh would be a fine fellow to chat with over a hot brew.

-Reviewed by Jack Zorro for this website, 14 December 2017
+Reviewed by Sam Hall for this website, 14 December 2017